-RIM CEO announces that company is now named BlackBerryAlex Wagner - Deputy Managing Editor, News Desk
+RIM CEO announces that company is now named BlackBerryAlex Wagner - Editorial Director of News and Content

 Today is the big BlackBerry 10 launch event that we've all been waiting for, but before taking the wraps off of its new mobile operating system, Research In Motion CEO Thorsten Heins made a different announcement.
 Heins revealed on stage that RIM will be officially be known as "BlackBerry" going forward, unifying the name of the company with the products that it makes.